HOUSE RESOLUTION NO. 1

 (c) a motion to lay on the table is offered and the vote is taken on the motion.

 H20-30.
 Limits on lobbying.
 Lobbying on the House floor and in the anteroom is prohibited during a daily session, 2 hours before the session, and 2 hours after the session.
+A registered lobbyist is prohibited from the house floor.

 (2) Only a member may sit in a member's chair when the House is in session.